 Welcome to the web page of Mike Rendell, author of “The Journal of a Georgian Gentleman” which has been published in hardback, paperback, and more recently, Kindle and other e-book formats.

 He has also published a book on paper-cutting in 18th century England, illustrated with intricate cut-outs made by his ancestor Richard Hall.
 It too is available in paperback and on Kindle.
 Other titles include “Bristol Blue Glass” and “Astley’s Circus – the story of an English Hussar”.
-His most recent title is ‘An Illustrated Introduction to the Georgians” and “An Illustrated Introduction to the Regency” – both published by Amberley.
+His most recent titles are “An Illustrated Introduction to the Georgians” and “An Illustrated Introduction to the Regency” – both published by Amberley.
 In 2016 Pen & Sword will be publishing “In bed with the Georgians – Sex Scandal and Satire” looking at sexual shenanigans in the eighteenth century, and how the excesses and immoral behaviour of the Great and the Good (and not so good!) were viewed by caricaturists and satirists.
 Three other books in a similar vein have been published by Pen & Sword, along with books about piracy, about shipwrecks and about castaways.
 More recently he has published a book about Trailblazing Woman of the Georgian era (intended as a companion volume to his book on Trailblazing Georgian men).

 Mike has always been fascinated by the history of England in the Eighteenth Century.
 Not only was the Georgian Era a period of marked change (the birth of the Industrial Revolution) but it was also a time of style and proportion.
 Just think of the symmetry of Georgian buildings, the elegance of the Royal Crescent in Bath, and the simplicity of design.
 It is interesting that many of us are familiar with the names of furniture makers such as Chippendale, Hepplewhite and Sheraton – but would be hard pressed to think of a single name of anyone of that calibre in the centuries which have followed (well, at least not until David Linley).
 We still describe ‘Adam’ fireplaces and use ‘Wedgwood’ as a general term for English porcelain.
 We can still shop at Fortnum & Masons, buy Cadbury’s chocolate and drink Schweppes – all of which have their origins in the Eighteenth Century.